 Q: What is AWS App Mesh?

-A: AWS App Mesh is a new technology that makes it easy to monitor, control, and debug the communications between services.
+A: AWS App Mesh makes it easy to monitor, control, and debug the communications between services.
 App Mesh uses Envoy, an open source service mesh proxy which is deployed alongside your microservice containers.
 App Mesh is integrated with AWS services for monitoring and tracing, and it works with many popular third-party tools.
 App Mesh can be used with microservice containers managed by Amazon ECS, Amazon EKS, AWS Fargate, Kubernetes running on AWS, and services running on Amazon EC2.

 Q: Why should I use App Mesh?

-A: App Mesh makes it easy to get visibility and control over the communications between your services without writing new code or running additional AWS infrastructure.
+A: App Mesh makes it easier to get visibility, security, and control over the communications between your services without writing new code or running additional AWS infrastructure.
 Using App Mesh, you can standardize how services communicate, implement rules for communications between services, and capture metrics, logs, and traces directly into AWS services and third-party tools of your choice.

 Q: How does App Mesh work?

 A: App Mesh sets up and manages a service mesh for your services.
 To do this, you run the open source Envoy proxy alongside each service, and App Mesh configures the proxy to handle all communications into and out of each container.
 App Mesh collects metrics, such as error rates, and connections per second, which can be exported to Amazon CloudWatch using a statsd collector.
 Using App Mesh APIs, you can route traffic based on path or weights to specific service versions.

 A: A service mesh is a new software layer that handles all of the communications between services.
 It provides new features to connect and manage connections between services and is independent of each service’s code, allowing it to work across network boundaries and with multiple service management systems.